Bereavement and grief counselling, Geelong

-Hope Bereavement Care’s counsellors work under the professional supervision of SIDS and Kids NSW and Victoria and are specially trained to provide SIDS counselling services.
+Hope Bereavement Care’s counsellors work under the professional supervision of Red Nose (formerly SIDS and Kids) and are specially trained to provide SIDS counselling services.

 Recognised by its snowflake flower logo, Hope Bereavement Care’s valuable services require ongoing community support and the organisation asks people to support its work and goals by donating through the Give Now website

 Hope Bereavement Care also relies on the work of our partner organisations who provide bereavement support and corporate and community support, our supporters group and our Board, which comprises community members.
 Keep up to date on the work of our partners and supporters through our events and news page.

 For urgent matters, relating to a child death, call our 24-hour telephone support service 1300 308 307.